Facilities and Property Managers are faced with managing, understanding, and operating a greater volume of

 Don’t forget the Landlord.

-We still need to keep the integration with energy management viable.
+We still need to keep the enegy management integration viable.
 The Landlord needs a return on investment.
 There is no point measuring energy consumption and doing little or nothing with the outcome.

 There are three main opportunities to think about: